Skip to content

 Hosting matters more in 2026 than it did five years ago.
 A tourism site on shared WordPress hosting at €5/month is meaningfully slower than the same site on modern edge hosting — Vercel, Netlify, Cloudflare Pages, or a properly configured managed WordPress host like WP Engine or Kinsta.

-The difference isn't nothing — it's commonly 1.5-3x faster, globally, with no other changes.
-For a tourism site serving international visitors on variable connections, this is exactly where the gap hurts most.
+The difference is real: modern edge and managed hosting serve assets from locations close to the visitor, which meaningfully cuts load time for international traffic on variable connections — with no other changes.
+For a tourism site serving overseas visitors, this is exactly where the gap hurts most.

 How to measure where you are